Drakulix/zwreec/README.md

 ### Compiling from Source

 To build zwreec from source, you will need to have both Rust 1.1.0 and Cargo installed on your system.
-You can download the Rust binarys on their [website](http://www.rust-lang.org/install.html), by using your system's package manager or by running this in your shell:
+You can download the Rust binaries on their [website](http://www.rust-lang.org/install.html), by using your system's package manager or by running this in your shell:

 ```sh
 $ curl -sSf https://static.rust-lang.org/rustup.sh | sh